JacenBoy/jacens-site/posts/rants/20230914-mygo-crychic-analysis.md

 date: 2023-09-14
 ---

-{% spoiler %}Beware of BanG Dream!
-It's MyGO!!!!! spoilers{% endspoiler %}
+{% spoiler %}Beware of "BanG Dream!
+It's MyGO!!!!!" spoilers{% endspoiler %}

 I don't think it's an exaggeration to call the Bandori MyGO anime one of the best anime of all time.
 It's utterly emotion-filled, and every episode hits you with a gut punch.
 I'm sure there will be plenty of people writing in-depth reviews and analyses, so I'm going to focus on my personal observation: every character in this anime is a terrible self-centered person.
 <!-- more -->